Joelheile/ybudget/README.md

 ## Contributing

-We're building the next generation of software for NGOs – and we'd love your help! 🚀
+We're building the next generation of software for NGOs and we'd love your help on our mission to make budgeting as easy as possible 🙌

 **How to contribute:**